sst/guide/_chapters/initialize-the-frontend-repo.md

 ![Create new GitHub repository screenshot](/assets/part2/create-new-github-repository.png)

-Give your repository a name, in our case we are calling it `serverless-stack-2-client`.
+Give your repository a name, in our case we are calling it `serverless-stack-client`.
 And hit **Create repository**.

 ![Name new client GitHub repository screenshot](/assets/part2/name-new-client-github-repository.png)